Transcontinental walk: Charles Fletcher Lummis

 In 1884, Charles Fletcher Lummis was working for a newspaper in Cincinnati when he was offered a job with the Los Angeles Times.
 Lummis decided to make the 3,500-mile journey from Cincinnati to Los Angeles on foot.
 He chronicled the 143 days of his journey, sending weekly dispatches to the newspaper.
 In spite of a broken arm and heavy snows in New Mexico, he finished the trip, and in 1892, his writings of the journey were published as a book, A Tramp Across the Continent.

 John Hugh Gillis

 In 1906, on a bet and a dare, John Hugh Gillis walked from North Sydney, Nova Scotia to Vancouver, British Columbia.
 He was the first person to cross Canada on foot.

+Roger Guy English

+In 1970, Roger Guy English, and his cousin Valerie Mays, walked from La Jolla, California to Vancouver, Canada in hopes of raising environmental awareness about pollution and smog.

 Great Peace March for Global Nuclear Disarmament

 In 1986, hundreds of people walked from Los Angeles to Washington DC in what is referred to as the Great Peace March for Global Nuclear Disarmament.
 The march took nine months to traverse 3700 mi, advancing approximately fifteen miles per day.